Best Practices for Secure Printing

 4. Monitor and Manage Print Environment

 There are tools and utilities that can help track and record print jobs to monitor usage and audit printing practices.
+Information Technology uses Printer Logic to help track and record print jobs to monitor usage.

-5. Update and Upgrade Computers
+5. Update and Upgrade Printers

 Keep printers’ firmware and drivers up to date.
 Often updates add new or improved security features, patch known security holes, and fix other problems.